basecamp/bc3-api/sections/chatbots.md

 Get a chatbot
 -------------

-* `GET /buckets/1/chats/1/integrations/3.json` will return the chatbot with an ID of `3` with the line URL from the Basecamp with ID `1`.
+* `GET /buckets/1/chats/1/integrations/3.json` will return the chatbot with an ID of `3` with the line URL from the project with ID `1`.

 ###### Example JSON Response
 <!-- START GET /buckets/1/chats/1/integrations/3.json -->